 A parallel issue is potential crash hazard.
 Although serious incidents have occurred, crash hazard would increase with heavier usage.
-Airport safety, noise, overflight, and airspace issues are considered in the 1984-Montgomery Field Comprehensive Airport Land Use Compatibility Plan, which discusses airport premises as well as surrounding areas within the airport's influence area."
+Airport safety, noise, overflight, and airspace issues are considered in the Montgomery Field Airport Land Use Compatibility Plan, which discusses airport premises as well as surrounding areas within the airport's "influence area."
 Refer to the Airport Influence Area Appendix for additional discussion of the Airport Land Use Compatibility Plan.
 A related plan, which only addresses the airport premises, is the Montgomery Field Airport Master Plan.
-The Montgomery Field Airport Master Plan will be updated in 1999.